-- Activities or costs that do not fit the purpose of the award - Activities that are better suited to another award funded by the Arts Council or operated by other state agencies, such as Culture Ireland
+Activities or costs that do not fit the purpose of the award

+Activities that are more suited to awards funded by the Arts Council or operated by other state agencies, such as Culture Ireland

-- Activities that have already been completed or have already started - Activities undertaken for charity-fundraising purposes, for participation in a competition, or for primarily profit-making purposes - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
-Please bear in mind that such advice is not an indication of a successful outcome. - Major capital requests for the purchase of equipment or improvements to workspace - Undergraduate, postgraduate, unaccredited higher-education or internship activities are not eligible for support.
+- Activities that have already taken place or which will have commenced before a decision is made on your application - Activities undertaken for charity fundraising purposes, for participation in a competition, or for primarily profit-making purposes - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have significantly developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
+Please bear in mind that such advice is not an indication of a successful outcome. - Major capital requests for the purchase of equipment or improvements to workspace - Academic activities.